APY/APYDataGridBundle/Resources/doc/template/overriding_internal_blocks.md

  * **grid_column_filter_type_actions**
     This block manages the display of the row actions filter cell.
  * **grid_scripts**
-    This block call the following scripts blocks.
+    This block calls the following scripts blocks.
  * **grid_scripts_goto**
     This block contains the javascript function to call an url of the grid.
  * **grid_scripts_reset**